kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 This protocol requires an array of `StringValidationRule`s as well as a function that validates a given string and returns a tuple.
 The first value of the tuple is a `Bool` that designates if the string is valid or not, the second is an array of `StringValidationError`s.
-In this case you are not using `throws` but rather returning an array of error types as each rule can throw its own error.
+In this case you are not using `throws`.
+Instead, you're returning an array of error types as each rule can throw its own error.
 In the case of string validation it's a better user experience to let the user know of every rule they've broken so that they can resolve each one in a single pass.

 Now take a step back and think of how you might implement a `StringValidator`'s `validate(string:)` method.
 It will probably be that you iterate over each item in `validationRules`, collect any errors, and determine the status based on whether or not any errors have occurred.
 This logic will likely be the same for any `StringValidator`.

 Surely you don't want to copy/paste that implementation into ALL of your `StringValidator`s, right?
 Well, good news, Swift 2.0 introduces Protocol Extensions that allow you to define default implementations for all types that specify conformance to a protocol.

 Extend the `StringValidator` protocol to define a default implementation for `validate(string:)`.
+Add the following code to the playground:

 ```
 extension StringValidator {                          // 1